EOSC-synergy/o3skim/docs/getting_started/build.rst

 .. _docker: https://docs.docker.com/engine/reference/commandline/build

-If the build process succeded, then you should see the image name on the container images list:
+If the build process succeeded, then you should see the image name on the container images list:

 .. code-block:: bash